 Amazon Prime Air is a future delivery system designed to safely get packages to customers in 30 minutes or less using small unmanned aerial vehicles, also called drones.
 Flying under 400 feet and weighing less than 55 pounds, Prime Air vehicles will take advantage of sophisticated sense and avoid technology, as well as a high degree of automation, to safely operate beyond the line of sight to distances of 10 miles or more.

 Prime Air’s Cambridge, UK office is focused on flight testing and operations related to this future service.
 The Cambridge team is comprised of both hardware and software engineering, as well as flight test safety leads and vehicle operators.
-Meet Daphne, a Technical Program Manager on the team, and Samuel, Chief Flight Test Engineer.

 The Cambridge team plays a key role in the development of Alexa, Amazon’s cloud based voice service which delights customers on products such as Echo and Fire TV.
 The Amazon Alexa team focuses on bringing voice-activated experiences to Amazon customers.
 The team first began with the development of Amazon Echo, a new category of device designed entirely around your voice.
 It's always ready, connected, and fast — just ask for information, music, news, weather, and more.
 To learn more about the Alexa team, watch our video!